learning-zone/javascript-basics/README.md

 Object.keys(person); // ['name', 'salary', 'country']
 ```
-In the example above `phoneNo` property didn't show up because we made it non-enumerable by setting **enumerable:false**
+In the example above `phoneNo` property didn\'t show up because we made it non-enumerable by setting **enumerable:false**

 Now Let us try to change value of `phoneNo`

 ```js
 person.phoneNo = '7777777777';
 ```
 Changing non-enumerable property value will return error in `strict mode`.
-In non-strict mode it won't through any error but it won't change the value of phoneNo.
+In non-strict mode it won\'t through any error but it won\'t change the value of phoneNo.

 **Bonus**